-- A. Section 01 00 00 Execution Requirements: Field inspecting, testing, adjusting, and balancing. - B. Perform pressure test on domestic site water transmission system in accordance with AWWA C605. - C. All valves, including butterfly valves, gate valves, check valves and air valves shall be manually actuated through their full cycle to ensure proper operation prior to installation. - 1.
+- A. Section 01 00 00 Execution Requirements: Field inspecting, testing, adjusting, and balancing. - B. Perform pressure test on domestic site water transmission system in accordance with AWWA C605. - C. All valves, including control valves, ball valves, and air valves shall be manually actuated through their full cycle to ensure proper operation prior to installation. - 1.
 The Contractor shall provide the Engineer the opportunity to witness all valve actuations prior to valve installation. - D. Inspect coatings of all valves immediately prior to installation and repair all damaged coatings. - E. Properly align all pipes, valves and fittings prior to making connections.
 Do not install any pipes or fittings with internal longitudinal or shear stresses.
 Engineer reserves the right to disassemble any flange, joint, or union to check for internal stresses.
-Contractor shall correct any connection with internal stress at no additional cost to the Owner.
+Contractor shall correct any connection with internal stress at no additional cost to the Owner. - F. All tracer wire must be field checked for continuity after all excavation is completed, but prior to Final Completion of the project.